DACBCurtis/Havoc-Vector/README.md

 	number|nil: r_offset
 ): vector_c
 ```
 Clone and offset the vector.
-Nil values leave the vector unchanged.
+0 leaves the vector unchanged.
 ***

 ```